mattrussell2/gradescope-autograder/README.md

 NOTE! do not put any spaces around the `=` characters in this file.

-The values in the sample `config.ini` will work with the directory structure as-is in this repo.
+The values in the sample `autograder_config.ini` will work with the directory structure as-is in this repo.
 Feel free to customize the paths - for instance, if you'd like to place your assignments in the root directory of your grading repo, then update the value of `ASSIGN_ROOT` to be "".

 Okay!
 Assuming you've updated the `config` with the paths you'd like, and have added the `REPO_REMOTE_PATH`, continue with one of either the `.zip` or `Docker` methods below.